donaldlab/OSPREY3/python/doc/index.rst

 Osprey
 ======

-*Open Source Protein Redesign Software for You*
+*Open Source Protein REdesign for You*

 .. toctree::
 	:maxdepth: 2